Spiritual-Entanglement/rumc-snsg/Revelation/07-TheVisionToTheChurches.md

   - a person not an event
   - a present reality
   - not detected by the senses
-  - the. churches are not alone
+  - the churches are not alone
 Christ is present w/ them even if they cannot sense Him ensuring
   - reassuring to those who want to follow Jesus